Email information is followed by @css.edu unless otherwise noted.

 I completed my graduate work at the University of California, Irvine in 2014 and have research interests in the history of philosophy and in ethics.
 I specialize in Medieval and Early Modern Philosophy and have recently worked on the ethics and moral psychology of several figures including Thomas Aquinas and Francisco Suárez.

-At CSS, I teach a number of philosophy courses, including The Philosophical Perspective, Introductory Ethics, Contemporary Ethical Issues, and Philosophies of Feminism.
-I am working to develop a course on Medieval Philosophy for 2015.
-My goal in teaching philosophy is to help my students learn to think (and write) carefully and critically about their lives and their world.
+At CSS, I teach a number of philosophy courses, including Contemporary Ethical Issues (class sub-titles have included The Ethics of Making and Taking Lives and The Ethics of Consumption), Philosophies of Feminism, and Medieval Philosophy.
+My goal in teaching philosophy is to help my students learn to think, write, and argue carefully and critically.

 When I am not working, I love to camp, hike, photograph, and explore with my husband and daughter.